The following factors determine of we consider a site ‘offhsore’:

 How do we find new potential offshore sites?

 We use the best available environmental and meteorological information by undertaking joint projects with the Bureau of Meteorology to understand long-term wave and wind patterns in a variety of different locations.
 This is then cross-referenced by Huon with seafloor surveys and continuous in-situ monitoring over extended periods of time to assess wave and current information as we narrow the range of prospective lease locations.

 Where to next?

-Huon has recently announced a research project to investigate the potential of off-shore farming off the east of Cape Connella on Bruny Island.
+Huon is undertaking a research project to investigate the potential of off-shore farming off the east of Cape Connella on Bruny Island.
 Click here to find out more.